Managing Classifications in a Channel

 3. Navigate Through the Classification

-4. Rearrange the Classification
+4. Reorganize the Classification

-Using drag-and-drop, you can:
+Using drag and drop, you can:

 - Change the order of classification nodes.